 - PTE Academic is also accepted by thousands of institutions in numerous countries.
 It is especially popular in Australia, New Zealand, and Ireland.

-It is not uncommon for universities and colleges to accept two English language proficiency tests, with some institutions accepting all three of them.
+It is common for universities and colleges to accept two (or more) English language proficiency tests.
 If you plan on studying at a specific university, make sure you check what language tests it accepts so you know which English test to take.

 How and where can I take each test?